ryanspletzer/ryanspletzer.github.io/linkfarm.md

 Code, using tools like PowerShell DSC and Chef.

 * [The DevOps Handbook](https://itrevolution.com/book/the-devops-handbook/) - The logical successor to The Phoenix Project, but more of a straight-forward handbook instead of a novel.
-I had begun reading this book and we read this book as a team, and I can say confidently tell it goes into the "earth-shattering" category and thus is very worthy of this list.
+We read this book as a team, and I can say confidently that it goes into the "earth-shattering" category and thus is very worthy of this list.

 ## Health